Xevnar/filetype.nvim/README.md

             end,

-            -- Set the filetype to all files that have the word bin in their path to sh ["^.*bin.*$"] = "sh",
+            -- Set the filetype to all files that have the word bin in their path to sh -- Avoid doing this since it might obscure more concrete patterns you defined ["^.*bin.*$"] = "sh",
         },